interledger/coil-wordpress-plugin/README.md

 - Inside it, change into the plugin folder: `cd /app/public/wp-content/plugins/coil-web-monetization`.
 - To run all tests, simply do: `phpunit`.

-At this moment in time, the tests are not run automatically on a Bitbucket workflow.
+At this moment in time, the tests are not run automatically on public CI services.

 # Deployment